How to choose a perfect resort in the Maldives?

 Room Options

 The two most prevalent room types in the Maldives are Over-Water Villas and Beach Villas.
 Try to pick a resort that offers both options so that you can switch rooms and make the most of your vacation – enjoy beach access as well as unobstructed ocean views.
 Overwater villas are more expensive than beach villas and are usually in high demand.
 The additional expense is justified, and you should stay in an overwater villa for at least one night, as there are only a few places in the world where you can do so.
-The overwater villas are built on stilts that extend out over the water and include a private deck and, in some cases, a little plunge pool.
-During your stay, you will be surrounded by ocean on all sides and will be able to effortlessly slide into the shallow blue seas from your villa itself.
+The overwater villas are built on stilts that extend out over the water and include a private deck, as well as a small plunge pool in some cases.
+During your stay, you will be surrounded by the ocean on all sides and will be able to effortlessly slide into the shallow blue seas from your villa itself.

-Keep a few points in mind before booking an overwater villa.
+Please review a few key points before booking an overwater villa.
 These villas are the furthest away from the hotel’s main areas and may not be as easily accessible.
-Water villas are not recommended if you are traveling with children or elderly folks.
-Just a few hotels will let you stay in overwater villas with children.
-Before reserving an overwater villa, be sure it has direct access to the ocean and a good location in the sea.
-Check out the resort’s aerial view to see how the villas are spread out and how close they are to the land.
+Water villas are not recommended for those traveling with children or elderly individuals.
+Only a few hotels will allow you to stay in overwater villas with children.
+Before reserving an overwater villa, please make sure it has direct access to the ocean and a prime location on the water.
+Please take a look at the resort’s aerial view to see how the villas are laid out and how close they are to the surrounding land.

 House Reef (reefs closest to the island)